 Running for humans is one of the best exercises as it does not require a lot of gear or preparation, you don’t have to spend money or go to the gym, you can do it anywhere.
 But there are safe spaces for running with your dog, and there are not-so-ideal places to run, the same principle applies to your pet.

 Streets and curbs are made of hard granite, and they can be pretty hot when the sun comes up, you may not notice with your feet securely fastened in a neat pair of Nikes, but it is not the same for your dog.
 Except your dog wears doggy trainers which are highly unlikely.
 To make it easier for your, choose soft spots to do your exercise, cool grassy areas are a good idea but beware of sharp objects and hidden holes.

 However, if you prefer to do running with your dog on a cool evening or before the sun comes up, pavement or street may not be such a bad idea.
 Before you take your pets for a walk or run make sure that they have proper identification.
 Tags are by far the easiest way to find a lost pets owner.
 Not only are they extremely effective they are simply the cheapest options.
 If you do lose your pet there are new websites like lost pet finder that can help you track down your loved ones.

 When you prep for a run, your water bottle is probably never far away, and that is because you may get dehydrated or thirsty during your run.
 It is also quite possible for your dog to get thirsty and dehydrated, especially on a hot day.
+If your dog wont drink water there is a risk of dehydration.
 You can take an extra bottle of water for your dog and teach it to drink water from the bottle as it may be too much work to carry a drinking bowl as well as bottles of water while running.

 If you don’t know how much water to give your dog, you should confirm with your vet so that the dog does not get bloated from excess water intake.